-TYPE OF MARKET RISKS RISK VARIABLES RISK FACTORS Currency risk - changes in foreign exchange rates Foreign currencies exchange rates Level of foreign currency hedging Interest rate risk - changes in market interest rates Interest rates Duration of interest-bearing financial instruments Other price risk - changes in market prices (other than those arising from currency risk or interest rate risk), whether those changes are caused by factors specific to the individual financial instruments or its issuer, or factors affecting all similar financial instruments traded in the market.
+TYPE OF MARKET RISKS RISK VARIABLES RISK FACTORS Currency risk - changes in foreign exchange rates Foreign currencies exchange rates Level of foreign currency hedging Interest rate risk - changes in market interest rates Interest rates Duration of interest- bearing financial instruments Other price risk - changes in market prices (other than those arising from currency risk or interest rate risk), whether those changes are caused by factors specific to the individual financial instruments or its issuer, or factors affecting all similar financial instruments traded in the market.
 Equity markets benchmark price index Sensitivity of equity financial instruments to equity index benchmark prices (also known as Beta)

-The sensitivity analysis that is required under paragraph 40(a) shows the effect on the net assets available for benefits (or net financial position, as applicable) of reasonably possible changes in an externally available risk
+The sensitivity analysis that is required under IFRS 7 shows the effect on the net assets available for benefits (or net financial position, as applicable) of reasonably possible changes in an externally available risk variable, assuming such changes had occurred at the end of the reporting period, and had been applied to the risk exposures in existence at that date.